gambit-suite/gambitdb/README.md

 ## gambitdb-update-taxa-report
 ### Description
 The `gambitdb-update-taxa-report` script updates report flags and taxonomic rankgins in a GAMBIT database.
-The script specifically handles subspeces designations and report flag settings for different taxonomic rankings.
+The script specifically handles subspecies designations and report flag settings for different taxonomic rankings.
 For our use cases, we set subspecies report to 0, and species & genus to 1.

 ### Usage
 To run this script, use the following command: